catseye/SixtyPical/tests/SixtyPical Analysis.md

     | {
     |     ld a, 0
     | }
     ?
-ForbiddenWriteError: a in main
+ForbiddenWriteError: a

     | routine main
     |   trashes a, n
     | {
     |     ld a, 0
     | }
     ?
-ForbiddenWriteError: z in main
+ForbiddenWriteError: z

 Can't `ld` a `word` type.